fpgirard/detect/README.md

 ## Purpose

-There two outage scenarios that I wanted to capture:
+There are two outage scenarios that I wanted to capture:

 1. First, I wanted to use Adafruit's feed notification system to notify me when it had not received an HTTP response from my device within a specified period of time.
 Adafruit IO allows free accounts to send notifications if no updates have been posted in 10 minutes, 30 minutes, 1 hour, or 1 day.
 This 'online' feed feature is really nice.
 For the free Adafruit IO accounts, it's email only but for our purposes, this is quite sufficient.